benniaustindev/benniaustindev.github.io/README.md

 ### ScanCafe
 _December 2008 - April 2010_
 **Usability Consultant**
-* Implemented the UI for the checkout process from Photoshop comps and discussions with remote staff, built using Zend, and Jquery.
+* Implemented the UI for the checkout process from Photoshop comps and discussions with remote staff, built using Zend, and jQuery.
 * Designed and implemented A/B and Multivariate tests to improve the site's usability and ultimately increase the website's close rate.

 ### Digital River